cunnie/docs/ghetto_raid.md

 Reboot (browse the lefthand navbar of the web interface and click **Reboot**).
 Click **Reboot** when prompted.

 #### 3.2 L2ARC Tuning Results
+We run our tests and note the following results:

+* Sequential write performance drops 35% from 112 MB/s to 73
+* Sequential read performance *increases* 35% from 39 MB/s to 53
+* IOPS performance more than doubles (120%) from 633 to 1392.

 <table>
 <tr>